-ID # Action Short Name Action Description Time frame tion Strategy 1: Develop and provide climate change educational resources and wa eents, and all Tribal citizens. ays to CE1 Develop and Implement a Climate Communications and Engagement Plan Develop a Climate Communications and Engagement Plan with an emphasis on the link between climate and Jamestown S'Klallam Tribe's cultural values.
+ID # Action Short Name Action Description Time frame tion Strategy 1: Develop and provide climate change educational resources and wa ents, and all Tribal citizens. ays to CE1 · • Develop a Climate Communications and Engagement Plan with an emphasis on the link between climate and Jamestown S'Klallam Tribe's cultural values.
 The Plan should include both internal communications for staff and external communications for all Tribal citizens and community partners.
 Internal Staff, Committee and Leadership Communications: Develop newsletter for internal use, sharing how departments are working to reduce emissions and address climate change.
 Develop communications for Committees and Leadership to foster continued engagement by sharing progress toward carbon neutral goals, how climate impacts will affect Jamestown's work, and ways to take action.
-Community: Provide climate information and resources through newsletters, websites, social media, videos, General Citizenship meetings, and resource fairs.
-Share Climate 101 resources (see below).
-Youth: Educate youth by partnering with local schools on climate curriculum.
-Now
+Community: Provide climate information and resources through newsletters, websites, social media, videos, General Citizenship meetings, and resource Now Youth: Educate youth by partnering with local schools on climate curriculum.